DAR Misson

 Braille Flag

-The chapter presented a braille flag to the veterans’ clinic in The Villages as many veterans who visit this facility have lost or nearly lost their eyesight.
-Braille flags will allow the veterans to read and say the Pledge of Allegiance.
+The chapter presented a braille flag to the veterans’ clinic in The Villages.
+Many veterans who visit the facility have lost or nearly lost their eyesight.

 Liberty Tree